 Tobacco use remains an important public health imperative and Columbia's Tobacco 21 ordinance was a great first step.
+The Institute of Medicine reports that if Tobacco 21 was implemented nationwide, there would be 223,000 fewer premature deaths and 50,000 fewer deaths from lung cancer and 4.2 million fewer years of life lost for those born between 2000 and 2019.
+In addition, there would be immediate reductions in preterm birth, low birth weight and sudden infant death.

-A New England Journal of Medicine article from earlier this year notes that "new evidence greatly buttresses the case for Tobacco 21 laws" and cites the Institute of Medicine report that a nationwide Tobacco 21 regulation would result in 249,000 fewer premature deaths and 45,000 fewer deaths from lung cancer.
-Unfortunately we know that a significant number of retailers in Columbia are not following the law.
-To make the law more effective and to save more lives, tobacco retailer licensing with monitoring of compliance is the next step we should take.
+Unfortunately, we know that a significant number of retailers in Columbia are not following our Tobacco 21 ordinance.
+To make this law more effective and to save more lives, we know, based on the experience of many other cities, that tobacco retailer licensing with monitoring of compliance is the next step.
+Should the City Council choose to implement tobacco retailer licensing, the Board of Health would be happy to work with the City Attorney to develop an ordinance.